How to Overcome Oxalate Toxicity and Avoid Oxalate Dumping

 Ditch the Sugar – Balanced Microbiome

 Since yeast and fungal overgrowth is often seen with high oxalates, it is recommended that you reduce sugar and fruit to help reduce yeast or candida overgrowth.

-Ultimately, an organic acid test or at-home stool test like Thorne's Gut Health Test would give you what you the right direction to help rebuild your microbiota with the right probiotics and prebiotics.
-Just taking probiotics does not improve diversity unless you have removed the overgrowth first and in some cases can make it worse.
+Ultimately, an organic acid test or at-home stool test like VIOME GUT TEST would give you the right direction to help rebuild your microbiota with the right probiotics and prebiotics.
+Just taking probiotics does not improve diversity unless you have removed the overgrowth first, and in some cases can make it worse.

-To rebalance the gut, you would need to address the overgrowth and “reseed” your garden with the right probiotics and prebiotics.
+To rebalance the gut, you must address the overgrowth and “reseed” your garden with the right probiotics and prebiotics.